From May 2014 to March 2015, I road-tripped the continent in my Mitsubishi Galant. I called the trip #RunningTo, and it was the time of my life.

 Here’s how it all started from Fullerton, California:

 I’ve since written a book about my journey!
-It’s my second book, and it’s called Running To: In Search of Home on the Road.
+It’s my second book, Running To: In Search of Home on the Road.
 Click here for more info, and watch the official book trailer below!

 You can read my entire Running To blog archive below, including weekly photographic recaps and stories that didn’t quite make the cut for my book.

 08 march 2015 | #RunningTo Weeks 39-40 in Review: Watkinsville & Athens, GA